-Reference: 010416
+Reference: 000023

-WHEREAS, GLADYS M. TEMPLIN (hereinafter the "principal"), has the utmost trust in RICHARD E. TEMPLIN (hereinafter the "attorney-in-fact"), and is desirous of giving him authority over the principal's property and person in the event the principal becomes disabled or incompetent so that the attorney-in-fact may make the necessary decisions for the principal, rather than have such decisions made by an unknown person, now therefore, RICHARD E. TEMPLIN, if living, willing and able to serve, is appointed as attorney-in-fact for her, as principal.
-If, for any reason, RICHARD E. TEMPLIN becomes unwilling or unable to act as attorney-in-fact, then CYNTHIA J. SINCLAIR is designated as alternative attorney-in-fact for the principal.
-If, for any reason, CYNTHIA J. SINCLAIR becomes unwilling or unable to act as attorney-in-fact, then PHILIP T. BALCH is designated as alternative attorney-in-fact for the principal.
+WHEREAS, JOANNE ELAINE HURLEY (hereinafter the "principal"), has the utmost trust in her attorney ANDREW DANIEL BASIAGO (hereinafter the "attorney-in-fact"), and is desirous of giving her authority over the principal's property and person in the event the principal becomes disabled or incompetent so that the attorney-in-fact may make the necessary decisions for the principal, rather than have such decisions made by an unknown person, now therefore, ANDREW DANIEL BASIAGO, if living, willing, and able to serve, is appointed as attorney-in-fact for her, as principal.
+If, for any reason, ANDREW DANIEL BASIAGO becomes unwilling or unable to act as attorney-in-fact, then GORDON CHARLES HURLEY is designated as alternative attorney-in-fact for the principal.
+If, for any reason, GORDON CHARLES HURLEY becomes unwilling or unable to act as attorney-in-fact, then MICHAEL DENNY is designated alternative attorney-in-fact for the principal.

-l.
-Powers over Assets and Liabilities:
+1. Powers over Assets and Liabilities:

-The attorney-in-fact, as fiduciary, shall have all powers of an absolute owner over the assets and liabilities of the principal whether located within or without the State of Washington.
-Without limiting the generality of the foregoing, the attorney-in-fact shall have following specific powers:
+The attorney-in-fact, as fiduciary, shall have all of the powers of an absolute owner over the assets and liabilities of the principal whether located within or without the State of Washington.
+Without limiting the generality of the foregoing, the attorney-in-fact shall have the following specific powers:

-Management.
-To take possession of, manage, administer, operate, maintain, improve and control all property, real and personal; to insure and keep the same insured; and to pay any and all taxes, charges and assessments that may be levied or imposed upon any thereof;
+- (a) Management.
+To take possession of, manage, administer, operate, maintain, improve, and control all property, real and personal; to insure and keep the same insured; and to pay any and all taxes, charges, and assessments that may be levied or imposed upon any thereof; - (b) Collections.
+To collect and receive any money, property, debts, or claims whatsoever, now or hereafter due, owing and payable or belonging to the principal; and to forgive debts; and to give receipts, acquittances, or other sufficient discharges for any of the same;